 Uniform Civil Code or UCC is one of the current debatable topics of our country.
 So what does the Uniform Civil Code mean? what is the need for uniform civil code in India?
-What are the advantages and disadvantages of the Uniform Civil Code? will be covered in the article.
+What are the advantages and disadvantages of the Uniform Civil Code?
+Will the Uniform Civil Code Bill (UCCB) ever be a Uniform Civil Code Act (UCCA)?

 What is the Uniform Civil Code?

 As per Wikipedia, the Uniform civil code is the ongoing point of debate regarding the Indian constitution’s mandate to replace personal laws based on the scriptures and customs of each major religious community in India with a common set of rules governing every citizen.
-Article 44 of the Directive Principles expects the state to apply these while formulating policies for the country.
+Article 44 in Part IV of the Constitution of India dealing with Directive Principles of State Policy of India expects the state to apply these while formulating policies for the country.

-In simple terms, it implies that there should be same or uniform laws for all the citizens of the country irrespective of their caste, creed, religion, color or gender.
+In simple terms, it implies that there should be same or uniform laws for all the citizens of the country irrespective of their caste, creed, religion, color or gender to promote social, economic, and political justice.

 It is interesting to know that Goa is the only place in India where a common family law prevails.
 We will discuss the Uniform Civil Code pros and cons, and the Uniform Civil Code in Goa in detail in the article further.